History of the Cherry Blossom Breast Cancer Foundation

-Fundraising for the grants is primarily through sponsorships of the annual Fall Cherry Blossom Walk, Run, and Pooch Prance for Breast Cancer, titled in Middleburg, “Nanette’s Walk”, in honor of another breast cancer victim, Nanette White.
-Cherry Blossom Walks have also been conducted in Leesburg, Ashburn and Warrenton.
+Fundraising for the grants is primarily through donations and sponsorships of the annual Cherry Blossom Walk, Run, and Pooch Prance for Breast Cancer, more recently, the Tennis and Pickleball Tournament held at the Middleburg Tennis Club.

 The Foundation has always been run by volunteers and the unpaid Board of Directors; salaried administrators or directors have not been utilized in order to keep expenses low.
 Our annual overhead or operating expenses-accounting, tax filing, mailings, website, etc.- has been approximately 10%, compared to several times that for other non-profits.

 Middleburg is the home of Cherry Blossom Breast Cancer Foundation (aka Cherry Blossom), and in 2010 a local leader, Elaine Burden, organized the funding and planting of eight cherry trees in the courtyard of the Middleburg Community Center.
 Each is dedicated to the memory, or in honor, of women who died from, or are currently battling, breast cancer.
 Every Spring thousands of cherry blossoms fill that courtyard, reminding us all of the hope of new life and the elimination of breast cancer.